-In January 2008, our company was the initial purchaser of a \$50.0 million bond offering under Rule 144A by the Lake of the Torches Economic Development Corporation ("EDC") which is associated with Lac Du Flambeau Band of Lake Superior Chippewa Indians (together with the EDC, the "Tribe").
+In January 2008, our company was the initial purchaser of a \$50.0 million bond offering under Rule 144A by the Lake of the Torches Economic Development Corporation ("EDC") which is associated with Lac Du Flambeau Band of Lake Superior Chippewa Indians (together with EDC, the "Tribe").
 We then sold all of the bonds to LDF Acquisition LLC, a special purpose vehicle created by Saybrook Tax Exempt Investors LLC (collectively, "Saybrook"), with Wells Fargo Bank, NA ("Wells Fargo") as the indenture trustee for the bonds.
 In 2009 Saybrook and Wells Fargo brought an action in a Wisconsin federal court against the Tribe to enforce the bonds (the "2009 federal action").
 The Wisconsin federal court declared, in relevant part, the Bond Indenture to be void ab initio, and the Seventh Circuit Court of Appeals affirmed but remanded the case for further proceedings as to enforceability of the other bond documents.
 In April 2012 Saybrook dismissed the 2009 federal action.

 On January 16, 2012, Saybrook filed a new action in Wisconsin state court (the "State Action"), naming as defendants our company, the Parent, the Tribe, and the law firm of Godfrey & Kahn, S.C. ("G&K"), which served as both issuer's and bond counsel.
-Saybrook seeks enforcement of the obligations under the bonds, a judgment for rescission, restitution, including the amounts paid by Saybrook for the bonds, and costs.
-Alternatively, if Saybrook fails to recover from the Tribe, Saybrook seeks to recover damages, costs and attorneys' fees from us and/or G&K. In the State Action, Saybrook asserts a claim against our company and the Parent for fraud under the Wisconsin Uniform Securities Law, and claims for breaches of implied warranties of validity and title, securities fraud and statutory misrepresentation under Wisconsin state law, and intentional and negligent misrepresentations relating to the validity of the bond documents and their sovereign immunity waivers.
-Saybrook also asserts claims against our company and the Parent for rescission based on alleged misrepresentation or mutual mistake.
+Saybrook seeks enforcement of the obligations under the bonds, a judgment for rescission, restitution (including the amounts paid by Saybrook for the bonds), and costs.
+Alternatively, if Saybrook fails to recover from the Tribe, Saybrook seeks to recover damages, costs and attorneys' fees from us and/or G&K. In the State Action, Saybrook asserts a claim against our company for fraud under the Wisconsin Uniform Securities Law, and with respect to our company, claims for breaches of implied warranties of validity and title, securities fraud and statutory misrepresentation under Wisconsin state law, and intentional and negligent misrepresentations relating to the validity of the bond documents and their sovereign immunity waivers.
+Saybrook also asserts claims against us for rescission based on alleged misrepresentation or mutual mistake.

-We have answered the Complaint in the State Action, denying the claims, and filed cross claims against the Tribe and G&K. The Tribe moved to dismiss our cross claim, and we opposed that motion.
+We have answered the Complaint in the State Action, denying the claims, and filed cross claims against the Tribe and G&K. The Tribe moved to dismiss our cross claim, but on November 6, 2014 the court denied that motion.
+The Tribe also moved to dismiss Saybrook's claims against them on the grounds that the state court does not have jurisdiction over them due to assertions that they have sovereign immunity from suit.
+On October 23, 2014 the state court denied the Tribe's motion to dismiss Saybrook's claims against the Tribe.
+The Tribe filed a petition for leave to appeal the non-final orders denying their motions to dismiss Stifel's cross-claims and Saybrook's claims.
+On January 30, 2015, the Wisconsin Court of Appeals denied the Tribe's petition, thereby allowing the State Action to move forward against the Tribe.
 Additionally, G&K filed a cross-claim against us seeking contribution and alleging that if G&K is found negligent then we too must have been negligent.
 We have answered G&K's cross-claim, denying those allegations.
 Additionally, G&K filed a third party complaint against Dentons US LLP.
-Discovery is on-going between the non-Tribal Parties, but the Court has stayed discovery against the Tribal Parties until it rules on the Tribal Parties' motions to dismiss the various claims against them.
-The Court has scheduled a hearing for October 23, 2014 on the Tribal Parties' motions to dismiss.
+Written discovery is on-going between all the parties in the State Action.

-Additionally, on April 25, 2013, the Tribe filed a lawsuit against Saybrook, our company, the Parent, G&K, and Wells Fargo in the Lac du Flambeau Tribal Court, seeking a declaration that all of the bond documents are void (the "Tribal Action").
+Additionally, on April 25, 2013, the Tribe filed a suit against Saybrook, our company, The Parent, G&K, and Wells Fargo in the Lac du Flambeau Tribal Court, seeking a declaration that all of the bond documents are void (the "Tribal Action").
 Our motion to dismiss the Tribal Action was denied, and on August 27, 2013 we filed an Answer, denying the claims.